 The transducer must have a clear view of the seabed or target to measure distance to.
 Any items which obstruct this view may result in erroneous Altitude/distance measurements.
 If entirely obstructed, no Altitude/distance readings will be possible.
+The ISA500 has a 6° conical beam, any item within this beam will be detected and measured to.
+The ISA200 has a 15.2° conical beam, any item within this beam will be detected and measured to.

-Ideally the ISA500 should not be operated in close proximity to other acoustic equipment with the same operational frequency (500kHz).
-Other acoustic equipment may cause the ISA500 to produce erratic Altitude readings.
+Ideally the ISA200/ISA500 should not be operated in close proximity to other acoustic equipment with the same operational frequency (500kHz for the ISA500 or 200kHz for the ISA200).
+Other acoustic equipment may cause the ISA200/ISA500 to produce erratic Altitude readings.

-If the ISA500 is found to be causing interference with other acoustic systems, the operational frequency can be adjusted to move it out of band with the other equipment - see the seaView application demonstration on our website for details or click into the ISA500 settings in seaView to see the various settings which can be adjusted.
+If the ISA500 or ISA200 is found to be causing interference with other acoustic systems, the operational frequency can be adjusted to move it out of band with the other equipment - see the seaView application demonstration on our website for details or click into the ISA200/ISA500 settings in seaView to see the various settings which can be adjusted.